DashikiBulbasaur/chartodo/README.md

 # CHARTODO

-This is an all-in-one TODO cli application that's of my own design.
+Chartodo is a feature-rich all-in-one todo application (to the best of my abilities).
 I wanted to make a todo list that I and other people would actually use.
 It's currently a WIP.

-## Why the name CHARTODO

-I needed a unique name, and I like Pokemon and I also like Charmander and Charizard, and there's a joke about Rust being 'blazingly fast', so it seemed perfect to combine CHAR and TODO.

 ## How to install and run